sukanya30593/K-Nearest-Neighbors/README.md

 # K-Nearest-Neighbors
-KNN model implementation that directly predicts a class for a new data point based off of the features.
+This repository contains implementation of KNN to create a model that directly predicts a class for a new data point based off of the features.